Tam – Tastes of Yiddish Culture for Kids & Teens

 - Temple Sinai, Oakland

-Work in Year 1 was funded by grants from the Chaim Schwartz Foundation and the Workmen’s Circle/Arbeter Ring of Northern California, and in-kind contributions from KlezCalifornia.
+Work in Year 1 was funded by grants from the Chaim Schwartz Foundation and the Workmen’s Circle/Arbeter Ring of Northern California, presentation fees from participating Jewish schools, and in-kind contributions from KlezCalifornia.

-Post-baby-boom Jewish adults, as well as Jews by choice of all ages, might also have missed out on Yiddish culture.
-Therefore in Year 4 we plan to explore work in adult education.
+Recognizing that many post-baby-boom Jewish adults, as well as Jews by choice of all ages, have also missed out on Yiddish culture, we are exploring work in adult education.